turansky/seskar/README.md

 ## React

-Check that interfaces which inherits `Props` are external
+Checks that interfaces which inherits `Props` are external

 #### Supported platforms